AlexTsumarov/7pass-php-sdk/README.md

 php -S localhost:8000
 ```

-Sample page should be now available at http://localhost:8000.
+Example application should be now available at http://localhost:8000.

 ##Usage